 A gay pride parade has not officially been held in Russia yet – events always happen without authorization.
 Therefore, in 2010, the European Court of Human Rights imposed a fine for discrimination.
 Nevertheless, after 100 individual requests for a gay pride parade in 2012, no permit was issued in Moscow.
 The reasons given were possible attacks on the participants.
 Also, a Gay Pride Parade, filed by LGBTQ+ activist Nikolay Alexeev, was revoked after first confirmation by the mayor of Strezhovoy, stating that children could see the event.
 Alexeev had tried to parade in the city of Yablonevy the previous year, but that was forbidden within 24 hours.
 Incidentally, the city had seven inhabitants at the time.

-The current Spartacus Gay Travel Index of 2019 ranks Georgia number 95 in its ranking, with an overall rating of -2.
-In categories such as same-sex marriage, persecution, antidiscrimination laws or transgender rights, the country only scores in a single case with a positive rating.
+The current Spartacus Gay Travel Index of 2020/21 ranks Georgia number 103 in its ranking, with an overall rating of -6.
+In categories such as same-sex marriage, persecution, anti-discrimination laws, or transgender rights, the country does not score in a single case with a positive rating.

 LGBTQ+ activism in Russia